simonzhu97/PredictCreditCardFraud/README.md

 The Codes folder includes several files.
 1. `XGBoost_Jupyter_Notebook`: a Jupyter notebook that contains sections about data cleaning, feature engineering, model building and testing, final conclusions and future works.
 2. `XGBoost_Python`: Considering that Jupyter notebook requires installation of the platform on the computer, I also include a Python version of codes on this repository for accessibility.

+## Results
+The exact predictions made by the model I built is included in `newsample_submission.csv`.